sid-rl/deepagents-rl/notes_for_me.md

 cleanup
 * reduce unnecessary configuration, added by claude at the beginning
 * go back and do realtime updates for tools (custom streaming) instead of the hacky conditional logic at the moment
+* we should do something much better in terms of sandboxing, right now using local bash -- we should be using middleware I think

 devx
 * we want more detailed updates from the subagents themselves